-After you create a rule, if there are new events, alarms, or vulnerabilities that match the rule conditions will trigger the Cisco ASA response action to create a new incident.
+After you create a rule, if there are new events, alarms, or vulnerabilities that match the conditions, they will trigger the Cisco ASA response action to create a new incident.
 The rule does not trigger for existing events, alarms, or vulnerabilities.

 You can create a new rule as follows: